 - any 'significant findings' of your assessment

 - your health and safety arrangements (best included in your overall 'health and safety policy statement' - a template form for you to use is available on the HSE website.

 Even if you have fewer than five employees, it is still sensible to keep a record.
-This will give you increased protection if there is an accident.
+This will give you increased legal protection if there is an accident by being able to show that you complied with health and safety legislation.

 Employers must draw up procedures for dealing with emergencies and establishing contact with the emergency services (such as fire and medical care).